jezen/jezenthomas.com/posts/2016/a-forgotten-piece-of-the-diversity-puzzle.md

 A diverse biology produces a stronger animal, and a diverse set of ideas formulates a better social policy.
-I am absolutely convinced that a more diverse set of perspectives and a more diverse collation of problems will ultimately provide better software for everyone.
+I am absolutely convinced that a more diverse set of perspectives and a more diverse collection of problems will ultimately provide better software for everyone.